jreisinger/docs/data/notes/sec/basics.md

 ![image](https://user-images.githubusercontent.com/1047259/148757897-f51c3d58-8f26-46d8-973b-854ae47d84d4.png)

-Confidentiality

-* seek to prevent unauthorized read access to data
+* Confidentiality: seek to prevent unauthorized read access to data or systems

-Integrity

-* seek to prevent unauthorized write access to data
+* Integrity: seek to prevent unauthorized write access to data or systems (e.g. malicious SW opens a "back door")
-* data integrity (modification of data in DB)
-* system integrity (malicious SW opens a "back door")

-Availability

-* ensure that information and service is available when needed
+* Availability: ensure that data and service is available when needed

 Sometimes [non-repudation](https://en.wikipedia.org/wiki/Non-repudiation) is added to these three.

+The ultimate security goals don't change with the adaption of a new paradigm (e.g. cloud services or DevOps).
+Security teams must still focus on reducing business risk from attacks and work to get confidentiality, integrity, and availability (CIA) security controls built into information systems and data.
+How those goals are achieved will change.

 # Principles